LordBrom/HighlightDuplicates/readme.md

 ### Toggle Highlighting

 Using this command will turn the plugin on and off.
-Allowing you to only see the highlighted duplicates when you want, without having to disable/enable to plugin via the Package Control.
+This allows you to see the highlighted only when you want without having to disable/enable to plugin via the Package Control.

 ### Select Duplicates